 For regular cleanings on your microfiber Natuzzi couch, use a soft-bristled brush to whisk away tiny specks of dust and dirt.

 Precautions Going Forward

-After cleaning and moisturizing your couch, make sure to instill other precautions to help keep your furniture clean and bright going forward.
+After cleaning and moisturizing your couch, make sure to observe other precautions to help keep your furniture clean and bright going forward.
 Keep your sofa at least 20 inches away from any sources of heat such as radiators, and try to place it in an area that doesn't receive much direct sunlight.
 With these precautions and regular cleanings, your Natuzzi couch can have a happy home for decades.